scribe-security/docs/docs/CLI/valint/README.md

 See details [SLSA requirements](http://slsa.dev/spec/v0.1/requirements)

 ## Environment context
-`environment context` collects information from the underlining environments.
+`environment context` collects information from the underlining environments, in which Valint is run.
-Environment context is key to connecting the target and the actual point in your supply chain it was created in.
+Environment context is key to connecting the target evidence and the actual point in your supply chain it was created in.

 The following table includes the types of environments we currently support:
 | context-type | description |